Getting a Dell U2713HM to run 2560×1440@60Hz in Ubuntu

 Some comments suggested using xrandr to make a new custom resolution, but this didn’t work for me.
 Instead I got the dreaded “low graphics memory” error after reboot, both with DVI-to-DVI and HDMI-to-DVI.

-So, in conclusion, I would suggest using the DisplayPort input on this monitor.
-If your graphics card does not have a DisplayPort output, but does have HDMI, then a HDMI to DisplayPort cable might do the trick.
+So, in conclusion, I would suggest using the DisplayPort input on this monitor if at all possible.
+Or, if your graphics card does not have DisplayPort, then use the DVI input of the monitor.

 Tagged , , , , , , , , , , , , , .
 Bookmark the permalink.